-Again, derived from the ISO 9001 standard, the involvement of top management in the development and implementation of the ISMS is a requirement of the 27001 standard.
-They are responsible for identifying roles and responsibilities, both within the certification process and in the ISMS as a whole, and they are required to work on the development of the organizations Information Security Policy (a requirement unique to the 27001 framework).
+Again, derived from the ISO 9001 standard, the involvement of top management in the development and implementation of the ISMS is a requirement of the 27001 standards.
+They are responsible for identifying roles and responsibilities, both within the certification process and in the ISMS as a whole, and they are required to work on the development of the organization’s Information Security Policy (a requirement unique to the 27001 framework).

-Defined in clause 5.2, the Information Security Policy sets the high-level requirements of the ISMS that will be developed.
+As defined in clause 5.2, the Information Security Policy sets the high-level requirements of the ISMS that will be developed.
 Board involvement is crucial and their requirements and expectations should be clearly defined by the policy.

 Additionally, the statement must clearly outline the expectation for full-organization involvement and participation in the pursuit of ISO 27001 and their commitment to upholding the ISMS after certification.
 Customers, suppliers, and shareholders should also be considered within the security policy, and the board should consider the effects the policy will have on all interested parties, including both the benefits and potential drawbacks of implementing stringent new rules.

 The policy doesn’t need to be lengthy, but it must address the following in enough detail that it can be clearly understood by all readers.